Voting in Modern Virginia

 Voting by blacks was constrained through official procedures and unofficial intimidation, minimizing their ability to participate in the political process.
 However, John Mercer Langston ran as a Republican and managed to win election to the US Congress in 1888.
 The election of Virginia's first black US representative was disputed in the US Congress, and the seat was left empty for over a year.

-Mercer served only the last seven months of his two-year term, and it was not until 1993 that Virginia elected its second African-American (Rep. Bobby Scott) to Congress.
+Mercer served only the last seven months of his two-year term.
+It was not until 1993 that Virginia elected its second African-American (Rep. Bobby Scott) to Congress.
 After 1891, no people of color served in the General Assembly until after passage of the Voting Rights Act of 1965.
 In 1968, Dr. William Ferguson Reid was elected from Richmond to serve in the House of Delegates.

 After the 1902 state constitution disfranchised most African-American voters in Virginia, only the "Fighting Ninth" District for the US House of Representatives in southwestern Virginia remained competitive for Republicans.
 There were few black voters in that corner of Virginia, but throughout the 1800's the white residents had resented how the General Assembly and governor directed state revenues to benefit primarily the area east of the Blue Ridge.
 Southwestern Virginia and eastern Tennessee residents had little enthusiasm for secession and fighting for slavery during the Civil War, and because of the independent voters some Republicans continued to win elections there.